Few B2B marketing topics lead to swords being drawn faster than gated content. Marketers

 or whether your value propositions are actually proving valuable to the target audiences.

-Does The Topic Reveal Intent?
+Does the Topic Reveal Intent?

 As previously stated, leads for prospects not on the buyer's journey, or not close to starting